Skip to content

 What Is a Kilimanjaro Climb?

 A Kilimanjaro climb is a guided trek to the summit of Africa's highest peak — 5,895 metres at Uhuru Peak.
 Unlike mountaineering, no technical climbing equipment is required.
 The challenge is altitude: most climbers experience shortness of breath above 3,500m, and proper acclimatisation is the difference between reaching the summit and turning back.
+At 5,895m, Kilimanjaro sits above Everest Base Camp (5,364m) — but the comparison is more nuanced than altitude alone.
+See our honest Kilimanjaro vs Everest Base Camp comparison: difficulty, cost, and altitude.

 A typical Kilimanjaro climb takes 5 to 9 days depending on the route.
 The longer your climb, the more time your body has to adjust to the altitude — and the higher your summit success rate.
 Our fastest route (Umbwe, 6 days) suits experienced trekkers.
 Our longest (Northern Circuit, 9 days) offers the best acclimatisation profile of any Kili route.

 Climbing Kilimanjaro is physically demanding but achievable for most healthy adults.
 You walk 4–8 hours per day, carrying only a daypack; porters carry your main luggage.
 Every Kilimanjaro climb requires a licensed Tanzania guide by law — all our guides are TANAPA-certified with a minimum 200 ascents experience.
 Browse our Mount Kilimanjaro climb tours to find the right route and price for your summit goal.
+See how the booking process works →

 How Much Does a Kilimanjaro Climb Cost in 2026?